Toluna-IP/tolunaintegratedpaneldocs/notifications/surveyclosed.md

 # Survey Closed Notifications
 {: .no_toc }

+Toluna provides a notification service to alert the partner when a survey closes.
+This helps the partner to manage the panelist experience by preventing the panelist from attempting to enter a survey that is no longer available.

 * TOC
 {:toc}

 ---

-## Introduction

-Toluna provides a notification service to alert the partner when a survey closes.
-This helps the partner to manage the panelist experience by preventing the panelist from attempting to enter a survey that is no longer available.

 ## Route
 ```json